Meet the management guru who is trying to fix the D.C. arts commission

 “He is a little bit like Switzerland.
 He has this ability to navigate in all worlds.
 He’s on the boards of arts organizations, spent time on programming and within the African American community.
 He’s a very significant philanthropist; he is not motivated by politics,” commissioner Maggie FitzPatrick said.
 “And he doesn’t put up with bull.”

 Van Lee’s professional experience is as a management consultant, but he is deeply connected to the arts.
-He serves on the boards of the Kennedy Center, Studio Museum in Harlem, the Julliard School and until recently, Washington Performing Arts.
+He serves on the boards of the Kennedy Center, Studio Museum in Harlem, the Julliard School and, until recently, Washington Performing Arts.
 He has hosted parties for small organizations he cares about, inviting friends who can write big checks to share his enthusiasm.

 He seems to know everyone in Washington, especially those in media, business and the arts.
 Diana Ross sang at his wedding 10 years ago to restaurateur Corey McCathern, attended by 700 at the National Building Museum.
 (Van Lee is tight with Ross’s daughter Rhonda, who asked her mother to step in after the planned performer dropped out.)